git-moss/DrivenByMoss-Documentation/Novation/Novation-Launchpad.md

 ## Installation

+**Important**: If you have one of the newer models which are supported by the Novation Components application, first make sure to update to the latest firmware for your device!
+Otherwise, you might have strange effects!

 If you added the controller manually, choose the following in-/output ports:

 * Pro Mk3: choose the 1st port (e.g. *LPProMK3 MIDI* on Windows).